schmid-elektronik/ni-linux-packer/README.md

 # ni-linux-packer x86
 - create an opkg package from ni-linux branches 20.0 and newer kernel

-- generic, plain kernel, modules and header without any additional files
+- kernel, modules and header
+- activates memtest in kernel bootarguments

 ## create package